 - $25,000 for challengers with gross annual revenue of $1 billion or more.

-The filing fee for all appeals before the National Advertising Review Board will remain at $12,000.
+The filing fee for all appeals before the National Advertising Review Board is $12,000.

 The NAD competitor challenge process is detailed here.